-UNIT 2: EUROPEAN LITERATURE - RENAISSANCE, REFORMATION, and RESTORATION (1485-1685)
+UNIT 2: EUROPEAN LITERATURE - RENAISSANCE AND REFORMATION

-KEY CONCEPTS: Renaissance, Reformation, and Restoration
+KEY CONCEPTS: Renaissance and Reformation

-This unit introduces students to the literature of the Renaissance, Reformation, and Restoration exploring its continuity with and departure from the literature of the Middle Ages.
+This unit introduces students to the literature of the Renaissance and Reformation, exploring its continuity with and departure from the literature of the Middle Ages.

-- Read literature from the Renaissance era, observing the continuity from the Middle Ages - Identify and investigate allusions to classical literature in Renaissance texts. - Explain how a concept such artifice is expressed in literature - Analyze Renaissance conceptions of beauty and their literary manifestations. - Analyze the playful, satirical, irreverent aspects of Renaissance literature-in particular, the writing of Shakespeare and Jacobean poets. - Explain how literary forms and devices reflect the author's philosophical, aesthetic, or religious views. - Read literary and philosophical works from the seventeenth century, with particular attention to questions of reason and emotion. - Analyze the relationship between reason and emotion as illustrated in literature of the seventeenth century. - Explain the use of satire as a technique to reveal authorial intent.
+- Read literature from the Renaissance era, observing the continuity from the Middle Ages - Identify and investigate allusions to classical literature in Renaissance texts. - Explain how a concept such artifice is expressed in literature - Analyze Renaissance conceptions of beauty and their literary manifestations. - Analyze the playful, satirical, irreverent aspects of Renaissance literature-in particular, the writing of Shakespeare and Jacobean poets. - Explain how literary forms and devices reflect the author's philosophical, aesthetic, or religious views.